jakatz87/Credit_Risk_Analysis/README.md

 **Predict**: Each model can predict its accuracy of the testing data (the remaining 20% - 25%) and the results are displayed using either a confusion matrix or a classification report.

-NOTE: One feature of ML is the ability to measure the impact of each feature (variable) on the outcome of the prediction.
+NOTE: Maching Learning can use **feature importances**: the ability to measure the impact of each feature (variable) on the outcome of the prediction.
 Even though these results are only from one ML model, they are telling:
 ![image](https://github.com/jakatz87/Credit_Risk_Analysis/blob/main/Resources/Features.png)
 ![image](https://github.com/jakatz87/Credit_Risk_Analysis/blob/main/Resources/Features2.png)